 A special time for our kids.

 The Spiritual Life Center circle drive becomes a parade of vehicles delivering gifts and donations.
-Small cars, crossovers, SUV's, minivans and trucks pull up one by one packed full of gifts collected at churches, United Methodist Women (UMW) meetings, businesses, clubs, and organizations.
+Small cars, crossovers, SUV's, minivans and trucks pull up one by one packed full of gifts collected at churches, United Women in Faith meetings, businesses, clubs, and organizations.
 With each delivery, a little more Christmas hope and love fills the building.

 The Spiritual Life Center Christmas tree is a wonderful backdrop for the enormous outpouring of support.
 Numerous local businesses and organizations conduct toy drives and many other individuals and families provided monetary donations and gift cards.
 Many of our UMW and United Methodist Churches provide Christmas presents and gift cards for our kids.